Bail in Canada: Murder and other serious offences

 These offences are within the exclusive jurisdiction of the superior trial courts, and therefore the applications for judicial interim release are decided by those courts.

 When a person is charged with one of these offences, the police officer must bring the person before a justice of the peace, under the same time limits as any other arrested person.
 However, instead of conducting a hearing, the justice of the peace is required to issue a warrant of committal, to last until the person is dealt with according to law.

 If the accused seeks release, they must apply to a judge of the superior trial court for a release hearing.
 Notably, the onus of proof is on the accused to show cause why they should be released.
 In other respects, the same rules for release apply.

-Any review of an order made by the superior court trial judge is heard by the provincial Court of Appeal.Criminal Code, s.
-680.
+Any review of an order made by the superior court trial judge is heard by the provincial Court of Appeal.